museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 5.6.3 =
+= 5.6.4 =
-Version 5.6.3 contains bug fixes and a renewed Daily Digest email design.
+Version 5.6.4 contains a number of bug fixes.
 It is recommended for all users.